About this series of articles

 - Do they have to attend meetings of companies in which the trust has shares?

 - Do you want your trustees to avoid paying excessive inheritance tax?

 Through the trust provisions, you decide when a child is entitled to income, and when to capital.
 You also decide to whom the money is paid - direct to the child, or to the parents or guardians.

 We recommend that you read about the nil rate band, discretionary trusts and the 2-year concession next.

 We believe that everyone should make a will.
 We provide some of our more straightforward ones free with no catches or conditions.
-You can find all of our will templates here.
+Download one of will templates.
 We offer nine templates in total that together cover thousands of possible variations of wishes.
-If you are in doubt as to which to choose, this article, will help you to decide exactly which suits you best.
+We can also help you find which type of will suits you best.